the1lab/1lab/src/Cat/Diagram/Monad/Extension.lagda.md

     open Extension-system
 ```

-The mapping of objects and unit are directly given by the functorial
+The mapping of objects, and the unit, are directly given by (the object
-action of $M$ and the unit of $M$.
+part of) $M$-qua-endofunctor, and by the unit natural transformation.

 ```agda
     system : Extension-system C